 Lucosky Brookman proudly congratulates our founding partner Joseph Lucosky on being named to this year's New Jersey Law Journal "New Leaders of the Bar" list (formerly called "40 Under 40").
-Among other criteria, the “New Leaders of the Bar” list recognizes the top attorneys under the age of 40 whom are experts their respective practice areas and leaders in their industries.
-For the full article, please click here.
+Among other criteria, the “New Leaders of the Bar” list recognizes the top attorneys under the age of 40 whom are experts their respective practice areas, leaders in their industries, and who’s command of the law have been acknowledged by their peers and clients resulting in exceptional business generation.
+For the full article,

 Lucosky Brookman publishes Desk Reference chart summarizing the 2013 SEC Filing Deadlines for Large Accelerated, Accelerated and Non-Accelerated / Smaller Reporting Companies